EfrenAL/Pixabay/README.md

 Android Application which uses the [PixaBay](https://pixabay.com/en/) Api to search for Images.

+## Requirements

+The user should be able to search for images entering one or more words in a text field.
+Display a list of results.
+Each entry should show:
+• A thumbnail of the image
+• The Pixabay user name
+• A list of image’s tag

+Clicking on a list item the app should open a dialog asking the user if he wants to see more details.
+In case of a positive answer a new detail screen should be opened.
+The detail screen should contain:
+• A bigger version of the image
+• The name of the user
+• A list of image’s tag
+• The number of likes
+• The number of favorites
+• The number of comments

+When the app starts it should trigger a search for the string “fruits”

 ## Implementation Details

 The architecture decided to use is MVVM using Architecture Components.